The Bias Machine: How AI Hiring Tools Discriminate and What We Can Do About It

 The HR Leader Who Couldn't Say No

-"I know our system has problems.
-I've seen the data.
-We have a gap—Black candidates get through initial screening at about 60% the rate of white candidates with similar qualifications."
+Anonymous accounts from HR leaders at mid-sized tech companies reveal a consistent pattern.
+They know their systems have problems.
+They've seen the data: Black candidates get through initial screening at about 60% the rate of white candidates with similar qualifications.

 This is how institutional bias works.
 Not one villain making one bad decision.
 A thousand small choices, each reasonable in isolation, adding up to something terrible.